-These regulations are needed on an emergency basis to ensure hospital and nursing home staff, as well as the patients and residents for whom they provide care, are adequately protected in the event of a resurgence of the 2019 Coronavirus (COVID-19) or another communicable disease outbreak.
-These regulations are specifically meant to address the lessons learned in New York State during the COVID-19 pandemic with respect to PPE.
+These regulations are needed on an emergency basis to ensure hospital and nursing home staff, as well as the patients and residents for whom they provide care, are adequately protected during the current wave and in the event of another resurgence of the 2019 Coronavirus (COVID-19) or another communicable disease outbreak.
+These regulations are specifically meant to address the lessons learned in New York State from 2020 to 2021 during the COVID-19 pandemic with respect to PPE.

-Specifically, on January 30, 2020, the World Health Organization (WHO) designated the COVID-19 outbreak as a Public Health Emergency of International Concern.
-On a national level, the Secretary of Health and Human Services determined on January 31, 2020 that as a result of confirmed cases of COVID-19 in the United States, a public health emergency existed and had existed since January 27, 2020, nationwide.
-Thereafter, the situation rapidly evolved throughout the world, with many countries, including the United States, quickly progressing from the identification of travel-associated cases to person-to-person transmission among close contacts of travel-associated cases, and finally to widespread community transmission of COVID-19.

-The federally-declared public health emergency was recently extended by the Secretary of Health and Human Services on July 19, 2021, and currently remains in effect.
+On January 30, 2020, the World Health Organization (WHO) designated the COVID-19 outbreak as a Public Health Emergency of International Concern.
+On a national level, the Secretary of Health and Human Services determined in January 2020 that a public health emergency existed.
+The federally-declared public health emergency remains in effect.